org-arl/unet-blog/_posts/2024-02-19-running-unet-audio-on-apple-silicon.md

 ![Unet audio](/assets/img/unetaudio.png)

-Unet audio binds to your computer's operating system and use the built-in audio services to send and receive audio from the sound card.
-This means that some of the libraries used by Unet audio needs to be compiled for the specific operating system and architecture.
+Unet audio binds to your computer's operating system and uses the built-in audio services to send and receive audio from the sound card.
+This means that some of the libraries used by Unet audio need to be compiled for the specific operating system and architecture.

 Until UnetStack 3 Community release v3.4.3, Unet audio was only supported on Linux and macOS on the Intel **x86** architecture.
 However, with the release of Apple Silicon, and the popularity of Mac computers with the M1/2/3 chips, we have been working to make Unet audio available on the **ARM** architecture.